 Data on deaths by cause of death are classified according to the 10th decennial revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10) in force since 1 January 1994.
-Since 2013, data on causes of death are taken over from the Death certificate (Report on examination of the deceased person) via the Institute of Health Information and Statistics of the CR.
+Since 2013, data on causes of death come from the Death certificate (Report on examination of the deceased person) and are received via the Institute of Health Information and Statistics of the CR.

 The ageing index is the ratio of the population aged 65+ years per 100 persons aged 0-14 years.
-Life expectancy shows the number of years to be lived by an x-year-old individual, given the mortality conditions of the reference period from the mortality table.
-With regards to elimination of random deviations, mortality tables for regions are processed for two-year periods and for districts for five-year periods.
-Life expectancy in Table 4-1 for a given year corresponds to the life expectancy for the period ending by the given year (e.g. the 2016 column provides life expectancy in the Region in the period of 2015-2016).
+The life expectancy (the expectation of life) shows the number of years to be lived by an x-year-old individual, given the mortality conditions of the reference period from the life table.
+With regards to elimination of random deviations, life tables for regions are processed for two-year periods and for districts for five-year periods.
+The life expectancy in Table 4-1. for a given year corresponds to the life expectancy for the period ending by the given year (e.g. the 2018 column provides the life expectancy in the Region in the period of 2017-2018).